Healthy Homes Assessment Greenmeadows

 Greenmeadows Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is a requirement in all Greenmeadows and New Zealand rental houses where it is reasonably practicable to put in.
+• Insulation of the underfloor and ceiling is compulsory throughout Greenmeadows and New Zealand rental houses where it is reasonably practicable to put in.

-• Property managers and landlords must keep records that prove compliance with all Healthy Homes Standard that apply or will apply throughout the tenancy period of an apartment rental.
+• Property managers and landlords are required to keep records that prove the conformance to the Healthy Homes Standards that apply or will be applicable throughout the tenancy period of an apartment rental.

-• All boarding houses (except Kainga Ora and registered Community Housing Provider boarder home tenancies) are required to comply with Healthy Homes Standards regardless of the date the tenancy was started.
+• All boarding homes (except Kainga Ora and registered Community Housing Provider boarding home tenancies) must adhere to the Healthy Homes Standards regardless of the date the tenancy was started.

 Unreasonable Gaps & Holes